USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 Introduction to Form I-831

-Form I-831, also known as the “Refugee/Asylee Relative Petition,” is a vital document issued by the United States Citizenship and Immigration Services (USCIS).
-It serves as a means for asylum seekers to establish a credible fear of persecution or harm in their home country and apply for protection in the United States.
+Form I-831, officially referred to as the “Refugee/Asylee Relative Petition,” is a crucial document provided by the United States Citizenship and Immigration Services (USCIS).
+This form plays an essential role in the immigration process for individuals seeking asylum in the United States.
+Specifically, it allows asylum seekers to demonstrate a credible fear of persecution or harm in their home country, thereby facilitating their application for protection within U.S. borders.

 Purpose of Form I-831